TzachyM/Classisc_ML/README.md

 # Classisc_ML
-Classic ML models and implementation using Scikit-Learn, NumPy, python and more.
+Classic ML models and implementation using mainly Scikit-learn, Pandas, SeaBorn, NumPy, Matplotlib and more.
+Datasets were taken from Kaggle (Titanic, House Prediction and Cancer cost in the US).

 Link to the Cancer Treatment Cost | Beginner's guide: Prep and Stacking.
 This notebook is a simple overview that will go over basic skills for data science and demonstrate how a code should look like: https://www.kaggle.com/tzachymorad/cancer-cost-beginner-s-guide-prep-and-stacking